confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ### Tabular functions

 A tabular function (UDTF for short) takes one row as input and produces zero or more rows as output.
 This is sometimes called "flat map" or "mapcat" in different programming languages.
-Use this when a value represents many other values and needs to be "exploded" into its individual values to be useful.
+Use this when a value represents many smaller values and needs to be "exploded" into its individual parts to be useful.

-Create a file at `src/main/java/com/example/IndexCharactersUdtf.java` and populate it with the following code.
-This UDTF takes one parameter as input, a string, and returns a sequence of rows, where each element is the character in the string concatenated with its index position.
+Create a file at `src/main/java/com/example/IndexSeqUdtf.java` and populate it with the following code.
+This UDTF takes one parameter as input, an array of any type, and returns a sequence of rows, where each element is the element in the array concatenated with its index position as a string.

 ```java
 package my.example;